 Learn more about each Articles of Incorporation requirement below.
 Note that the information you provide becomes part of the public record—permanently.

 Better yet, skip the form entirely and hire us to incorporate your Georgia business.
 We provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
-And for the cheapest way to start a business?
-Pay just $50 out the door with our Corporate Guide Service monthly payment option.

 1. Corporate Name

 Your name must include “Corporation,” “Incorporated,” “Company,” “Limited,” or an abbreviation for one of these words.
 Tip: Many corporations opt to keep it simple with “Corp” or “Inc.”